 For a fun look, cut a wedge out of each side seam, and stitch an additional fabric panel in each one, or turn a pair of worn-out twill pants into a new khaki skirt.

 You don't even have to stop with just jeans or other styles of pants.
-In much the same way, old sweatshirts that no longer fit or have become frayed or stretched out can be collected together and turned into an eclectic-looking blanket to wrap around yourself while reading a book or watching TV on a cold night.
+In much the same way, old t-shirts or sweatshirts that no longer fit or have become frayed or stretched out can be collected together and turned into an eclectic-looking blanket to wrap around yourself while reading a book or watching TV on a cold night.

 The possibilities for creativity are endless.